75 Wild Facts About Wisconsin

 Wisconsin is famous for its dairy.

-• Wisconsin state has the most dairy cattle per square kilometer of any state in the US.
-Wisconsin is also famous for its delicious cheese curds, and it is the only state in the nation that offers a Master Cheesemaker program.
+25. Wisconsin state has the most dairy cattle per square kilometer of any state in the US.
+Wisconsin is also famous for its delicious cheese curds and is the only state in the nation offering a Master Cheesemaker program.

 Black and white photograph of Harry Houdini about to jump off a bridge while wrapped in chains, with many spectators